EladDv/Copal/README.txt

 -------------------------------------------------------------------------------------------------

 Changelog:
+0.4.2 - fixed for Lumberyard 1.11 and possibly 1.10
+- Fixed dependencies for Lumberyard 1.10 and 1.11 (by Uriah)

 0.4.1 - Global areas out, Ignore params in.

-- Removed the global areas for gravity and buoyancy and replaced them with flags on aggregators.
+- Removed the global areas for gravity and buoyancy and replaced them with flags on aggregators. (by Gamely)

 -------------------------------------------------------------------------------------------------
 0.4.0 - Force struct and Force tag system